 Suboxone® contains four parts buprenorphine and one part naloxone.
 Naloxone is used not only to curb narcotic effects but also to prevent abuse, as using Suboxone® in ways other than prescribed can cause immediate symptoms of narcotics withdrawal.

 Suboxone® is most commonly prescribed as a sublingual film, meaning it is placed under the tongue or inside the cheek where it dissolves.
 Suboxone® film comes in four dosage strengths.

 Most users cannot just turn their back on their opioid addiction.
 They must alter their thoughts, actions and environments to overcome their dependency.
 However, quitting “cold turkey” is not effective for the majority of patients and can result in dangerous outcomes.

 In many cases, MAT is an appropriate option for overcoming addiction.
-MAT is part of a whole-patient approach to addressing substance abuse disorders, as described by the SAMHSA.
-Suboxone®, along with methadone and Naltrexone®, is commonly prescribed for the treatment of opioid use disorders.
+MAT is part of a whole-patient approach to addressing substance use disorders, as described by the SAMHSA.
+Suboxone®, along with methadone and Naltrexone®, are commonly prescribed for the treatment of opioid use disorders.